-Atlanta, G.A—Emory University research highlights the benefits of mindfulness and meditation for autistic children and teens.
+Researchers at Emory University have found benefits of mindfulness and meditation for autism in children and teens.

-As a meditation teacher, I have taught meditation to many kids and am thrilled to hear about these newly discovered benefits of mindfulness meditation for autistic children.
+As a meditation teacher, I have taught meditation to many kids and am thrilled to hear about the newly discovered benefits of mindfulness meditation for autistic children.

 Mindfulness is the practice of focusing the mind on the present moment in a nonjudgmental fashion.
-It is essentially about concentrating on the moment instead of living in the mind, instead of being lost in thoughts and feelings.
-There have been many proven benefits of mindfulness for children, which you can read about on the New York Times.
-And now we know that there is a particular benefits of mindfulness meditation for kids with autism: it helps them cope with anxiety [READ: Daily Meditation And Anxiety]
+It is essentially about concentrating on the moment instead of living in the mind and being lost in thoughts and feelings.

 The Research on Mindfulness Meditation For Autism Child & Teen

 Researchers from Emory University taught mindfulness meditation to students with autism aged 10 to 17 at Newmark Private School for Kids with Special Needs.